 Romances We Love

 I’m offering a $5 gift card to one lucky commenter at the end of this blog hop, which will run from January 25-January 29.
 Tell me who your favorite author is and why.
-Then click on the Romance Madness icon on the right side of this page to visit other stops on this tour.
-And stop back here again tomorrow to see who’s next on my list of favorites.
+Then click on the Romance Madness icon to the right and visit other blogs on the hop, all of whom are offering a giveaway.
+And stop back tomorrow to see who’s next on my list of favorites.